Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

 \subsection{Results: accuracy and earliness}

-Tables \ref{table:avg_results_xgboost}, \ref{table:avg_results_rf}, \ref{table:avg_results_logit}, and \ref{table:avg_results_svm} report the overall AUC for each dataset and method using the XGBoost, RF, logit, and SVM classifier, respectively.
-The overall AUC values are obtained by first calculating the AUC scores separately for each prefix length (using only prefixes of this length) and, then, taking the weighted average of these scores, where the weights are assigned according to the number of prefixes used for the calculation of a given AUC score.
-This weighting assures that the overall AUC is influenced equally by each prefix in the evaluation set, instead of being biased towards longer prefixes (i.e., where many cases have already finished).
-The best-performing classifier is XGBoost, which achieves the highest accuracy in 16 out of 24 datasets.
-It is followed closely by RF, which achieves top performance in 12 datasets (outperforms XGBoost in 4 and achieves equally good performance in 8).
-Logit and SVM in general do not reach the same level of accuracy.
-Exceptions are \emph{bpic2015\_4}, \emph{sepsis\_2}, and \emph{traffic}, where logit outperforms the other classifiers.
-In order to keep the discussion comprehensible, in the following we will go into details with analysing the results obtained by XGBoost.
+Table \ref{table:avg_results_xgboost} reports the overall AUC and F-score for each dataset and method using XGBoost, while Tables \ref{table:avg_results_rf}, \ref{table:avg_results_logit} and \ref{table:avg_results_svm} in the Appendix report the same results for RF, logit, and SVM.
+The overall metric values (AUR or F-score) are obtained by first calculating the scores separately for each prefix length (using only prefixes of a given length) and then by taking the weighted average of the obtained scores, where the weights are assigned according to the number of prefixes used for the calculation of a given score.
+This weighting assures that the overall metrics are influenced equally by each prefix in the evaluation set, instead of being biased towards longer prefixes (i.e., where many cases have already finished).
+The best-performing classifiers are XGBoost, which achieves the highest AUC in 15 out of 24 datasets and the highest F-score in 11 datasets, and RF, which achieves the best AUC in 11 datasets and the top F-score in 14.
+Logit achieves the highest AUC in 7 and the highest F-score in 6 datasets.
+SVM in general does not reach the same level of accuracy as the other classifiers, the only exceptions being \emph{bpic2012\_3}, \emph{traffic}, and \emph{hospital\_2} (and only in terms of AUC).

+In order to further assess the relative performance of the classifiers, we applied the Nemenyi test (as proposed in~\cite{demvsar2006statistical}) as a means for statistical comparison of classifiers over multiple datasets.
+In this setting, we compared the best AUC scores obtained by each classifier for a given dataset, i.e.\ we selected the best combination of bucketing and encoding technique for each dataset and classification algorithm.
+The resulting critical difference diagram (Figure~\ref{fig:cd_classifiers}), obtained using a 0.05 significance level, confirms that XGBoost is on average the best performing classifier, achieving an average rank of around 1.8.
+However, the difference between XGBoost, RF, and logit is not statistically significant (indicated by the horizontal line connecting these three classifiers).
+On the other hand, SVM performs significantly worse than XGBoost and RF.
+In the following we analyze the results obtained by XGBoost in detail.